mindful-math/mindful-math.github.io/content/post/olsGradientDescent.md

 > **So we've shown that with a carefully chosen step size, we arrive at the OLS solution with gradient descent!!!**

-But you may say why not then just set $\eta$ to be something super tiny so that it's nearly impossible to be greater than $2/\lambda_{\max}$ - well, that guarantees convergence but how many iterations would that require?
-That requires some more convergence analysis that I'll leave for another notebook :).
+But you may say why not then just set $\eta$ to be something super tiny so that it's nearly impossible to be greater than $2/\lambda_{\max}$ - well, that slows down convergence if we inch along.
+More discussion on this is another notebook.

 ## vector autoregressions tangent

-A autoregression is a type of iterative sequence like
+A autoregressive equation is an iterative sequence:

 $$ a_{k}\leftarrow \alpha a_{k-1}=\alpha (\alpha a_{k-2})=\alpha(\alpha (\alpha a_{k-3}))=\cdots .$$